DV

 What is the difference between VOO and VT?

-VOO (Vanguard S&P 500 ETF) tracks S&P 500 Index with a large cap strategy, while VT (Vanguard Total World Stock ETF) tracks FTSE Global All Cap Index with an international approach.
+VOO (Vanguard S&P 500 ETF) tracks S&P 500 Index with a large cap approach, while VT (Vanguard Total World Stock ETF) tracks FTSE Global All Cap Index with an international approach.
 They are issued by Vanguard and Vanguard respectively.

 Can I hold both VOO and VT?